IVI and Malawi

 Cholera Surveillance in Malawi (CSIMA) Program

 From 2015 to 2020, IVI’s CSIMA Program helped Malawi develop a national cholera control plan and vaccinate a large portion of the population against cholera.
 Operating from 40 health centers across two districts, CSIMA conducted disease surveillance, household healthcare utilization surveys, cost of illness studies, WASH activities, and herd immunity studies.
-CSIMA was funded by the Bill and Melinda Gates Foundation and the Wellcome Trust.
+CSIMA was funded by the Gates Foundation and the Wellcome Trust.

 Emergency Cholera Vaccination